ROCm/atmi/examples/README.md

 make all
 make test

-You can also build and run individually eah test case
+You can also build and run individually each test case